kelsey-ek/Rehosting_Guide_A-Z/guide/Rehosting_Guide_A-Z.md

 <h5>Accessing a Linux Server on the Customer's Private Network</h5>

-**Description:** If the server is built by the customer, they are **most likely** using a private network which must first be accessed via VPN (Virtual Private Network) software such as CISCO Any Connect.
+**Description:** If the server is built on-site by the customer, they are **most likely** using a private network which must first be accessed via VPN (Virtual Private Network) software such as CISCO Any Connect.
 Instructions on accessing the server must be provided by the customer.

 #### Binary Request